Transmutation based Quantum Simulation for Non-unitary Dynamics: Abstract

 \section{Abstract}

 We present a quantum algorithm for simulating dissipative diffusion dynamics generated by positive semidefinite operators of the form $A=L^\dagger L$, a structure that arises naturally in standard discretizations of elliptic operators.
-Our main tool is the Kannai transform, which represents the diffusion semigroup $e^{-TA}$ as a Gaussian-weighted superposition of unitary wave propagators.
-This representation leads to a linear-combination-of-unitaries implementation with a Gaussian tail and yields query complexity $\tilde{\mathcal{O}}(\sqrt{\|A\|\,T\,\log(1/\varepsilon)})$, up to standard dependence on state-preparation and output norms, improving the scaling in $\|A\|$, T, and $\varepsilon$ compared with generic Hamiltonian-simulation-based methods.
-We instantiate the method for the heat equation and biharmonic diffusion under non-periodic physical boundary conditions, and we further use it as a subroutine for constant-coefficient linear parabolic surrogates arising in entropy-penalization schemes for viscous Hamilton–Jacobi equations.
-In the long-time regime, the same framework yields a structured quantum linear solver for $A\bm{x}=\bm{b}$ with $A=L^\dagger L$, achieving $\tilde{\mathcal{O}}(\kappa^{3/2}\log^2(1/\varepsilon))$ queries and improving the condition-number dependence over standard quantum linear-system algorithms in this factorized setting.
+Our main tool is the Kannai transform, which represents the diffusion semigroup $e^{-AT}$, where $T$ is the final simulation time, as a Gaussian-weighted superposition of unitary wave propagators.
+For target accuracy $\varepsilon$, this representation leads to a linear-combination-of-unitaries implementation with a Gaussian tail and yields query complexity $\tilde{O}(\sqrt{\|A\|\,T\,\log(1/\varepsilon)})$, up to the standard dependence on state-preparation and output-norm factors, improving the scaling in $\|A\|,\,T\,$ and $\varepsilon$ compared with generic Hamiltonian-simulation-based methods.
+We instantiate the method for the heat equation and biharmonic diffusion under non-periodic physical boundary conditions, and further use it as a subroutine for constant-coefficient linear parabolic surrogates arising in entropy-penalization schemes for the viscous Hamilton–Jacobi equations.
+In the long-time regime, and under a spectral-gap assumption, the same framework leads to a structured quantum linear solver by exploiting convergence to the steady state.
+In the normalized positive definite case, denoting by \(\kappa\) the condition number of \(A\), the solver outputs an \(\varepsilon\)-approximation to the quantum state proportional to \(A^{-1}\bm b\), using \(\widetilde O\!\left(\kappa^{3/2}\log^2(\kappa/\varepsilon)\right)\) calls to the block-encoding oracle.

 \textbf{Keywords}: Kannai transform, Linear-combination-of-unitaries, Optimal query complexity, Linear solver